kkyr/shellcheck-gpt/README.md

 ```

 > [!WARNING]
-> The entire contents of your script are sent in cleartext to OpenAI.
+> The entire content of your script is sent in cleartext to OpenAI.

 # Configuration